mighty-hotdog/3-passwordstore-audit/README.md

   - You'll know you did it right if you can run `git --version` and you see a response like `git version x.x.x`
 - [foundry](https://getfoundry.sh/)
   - You'll know you did it right if you can run `forge --version` and you see a response like `forge 0.2.0 (816e00b 2023-03-16T00:05:26.396218Z)`

+## Git

+There are 2 branches.
+The `main` branch contains the onboarded client material.
+The `audit` branch contains the audit stuff and final report.

+The libraries listed in this repo are irrelevant.
+They are not needed in the codebase.

 ## Quickstart